DO YOU HAVE SHOULDER PAIN WHEN TYPING

 The anterior deltoid moves your arm to the front, towards the face or across the body.
 Trauma, such as the recoil from shooting a gun or catching yourself during a fall, often leads to trigger points in this area.

-The posterior deltoid, on the other hand, extends the arm behind towards the glutes and helps stabilize the shoulder joint.
+Conversely, the posterior deltoid extends the arm behind towards the glutes and helps stabilize the shoulder joint.
 Overexertion in activities like skiing can cause knots here.

 It’s crucial to note that deltoid trigger points can often be misdiagnosed as various other shoulder issues like rotator cuff tears, frozen shoulder or bicipital tendinitis.
 This misunderstanding can lead to deltoid pain, strain, or even severe pain if not correctly identified.
-Understanding the function and potential injuries of this powerful muscle, including muscle strain, tears, and the impact on the upper arm and shoulder, is essential for proper diagnosis and treatment.
+Understanding this powerful muscle’s function and potential injuries, including muscle strain, tears, and the impact on the upper arm and shoulder, is essential for proper diagnosis and treatment.
 [Learn more about frozen shoulder]

 To help relieve pain and reduce inflammation in the shoulder, it’s important to correctly identify the source of pain, whether it’s a muscle tear, muscle spasm, or a specific condition like a grade 2 deltoid strain.
 Understanding the severity of the strain or injury, coupled with appropriate pain relief measures, can significantly improve recovery.